nielsbasjes/yauaa/README.md

   - the startup is "slow"
   - the memory footprint is pretty big due to the number of matchers, the size of the hashmap and the cache of the parsed useragents.

+A much more in depth explanation can be found in the documentation on [how to create new rules](MAKING_NEW_RULES.md)

 -------

 Donations